1894 Hong Kong plague: Clashes with Chinese community

-At the time, Chinese residents of Hong Kong had a deep mistrust for Western medical science, making the containment of the plague difficult.
+At the time, Chinese residents of Hong Kong had a deep mistrust of Western medical science, making the containment of the plague difficult.
 The distrust was exacerbated by ineffective treatment and highly intrusive policies by the colonial government.
 The Chinese would hide their sick from the authorities, and infected bodies would be thrown out at night to avoid detection.
 The western practice of using ice to cool down a fever was rejected by the Chinese, who viewed extreme cold as damaging to the body.
 The quick and hasty burials performed by the government, with the bodies covered in quicklime, were also offensive to the Chinese.
 In 1903, the government had to reimburse the cost of disinfected clothing to the Chinese, as they had disliked the smell of disinfectant.

 The house-to-house inspection was especially resisted by the Chinese community.
-Chinese ladies were reluctantly to let strangers, let alone foreigners, enter their boudoirs.
+Chinese ladies were reluctant to let strangers, let alone foreigners, enter their boudoirs.
 Rumors of British soldiers seeking to rape Chinese women arose.
 In one instance, on May 19, the Whitewash Brigade was pelted with stones, bricks and rubbish.
 In another instance, around 100 women, relatives of the deceased, organized a meeting at Tung Wah Hospital, where they wailed and cried against the community leaders and hospital administration.
 The government responded to the meeting by forbidding searchers to enter Chinese households without permission, and by allowing patients to choose Chinese treatment in Chinese hospitals.
 Members of the Chinese community continued to petition Governor William Robinson to halt the cleansing operations completely, and to allow patients to travel to China to seek treatment.
 Robinson initially refused, but when compradors of major hongs threatened to have their staff leave their posts, Robinson allowed patients to travel to Guangzhou for treatment, and corpses to be transported there for burials.
 However, the whitewashing operations was to be continued.

 As a result, an anti-government poster campaign was launched in Canton and Hong Kong.
 This inflamed more rumours against the English doctors, who were said to be making medicine with the bodies of plague victims.
 Robinson responded by moving the gunboat HMS Tweed to Taipingshan and offering a reward for information leading to the arrest of the poster distributors.
 Viceroy Li Hanzhang of Canton was also requested to make a statement to deny the rumours.
 However, these efforts proved ineffective in building trust between the Western and Chinese communities.
 Whitewashing could only continue after a great deal of persuasion and explanation by both the government and some esteemed members of the Chinese community.
 After a time, the operations were suspended.